nikhilnair31/BUILDMODE-Server/README.md

 ## To-Do

+- [ ] Make digest a frequency also
+- [ ] Update digest suggestions based on user interacted links
+- [ ] Update summary prompt
-- [ ] Add link creatiojn for tracking for posts and account identifiers too
+- [ ] Add link creation for tracking for posts and account identifiers too
 - [ ] Think of better system to track user interest
     - Maybe a graph
     - Track recency for decay and frequency for interest signals